 Floating Market Bangkok

-I recommend to stay for a night and maybe you can have a chance to see the firefly.
-Also, allow you to experience the morning offering alms to the monk and leave early to visit Tha Kha floating market.
+I recommend to stay for a night and maybe you can have a chance to see the firefly, a tour is organized.
+Also, allow you to experience the early morning offering alms to the monk and then leave to visit Tha Kha floating market.
 Many Guesthouse, hostels, resorts, and homestay.
-I always stay at baanrak amphawa, a small hotel along the klong at reasonable price.
+I always stay at baanrak amphawa, a small hotel along the Klong at a reasonable price.

-Very busy market on weekend.
+Very busy market at the weekend.
 Open on the weekday but few vendors.

 How to Get There